eesmer/DebianDC/Documentation/architecture/networking.md

 ### 3. Debian Network Lifecycle Overview

 Simplified view of the Debian network startup sequence:
-System boot begins.
+- System boot begins.
-Network interfaces are initialized.
+- Network interfaces are initialized.
-Interfaces become active.
+- Interfaces become active.
-DNS configuration is applied or modified.
+- DNS configuration is applied or modified.
-User space services start.
+- User space services start.

+An important detail is that DNS configuration does not need to occur at a single fixed point in this sequence.

 ---